aws-samples/algorithmic-trading/README.md

 ## Step 3: Backtest a machine-learning based strategy

-In this module, we backtest a machine-learning strategy with Amazon SageMaker.
+In this module, we backtest a machine-learning strategy with Amazon SageMaker on daily or intraday price data.
+Please ensure that you have daily or intraday price data loaded before running the corresponding notebooks.

 Usually you will have two parts, one for training the machine learning model, and one for backtesting the strategy.
-You can run both notebooks or skip the training of the model as there is already a trained model available in the repository:
+You can run both notebooks or skip the training of the model as a trained model is already available in the repository:

 **ML Long/Short Prediction Strategy**
-* Model Training: **3_Models/Train_Model_Forecast.ipynb**
+* Model Training (Daily Price Data) (Optional): **3_Models/Train_Model_Forecast.ipynb**
-* Strategy Backtesting: **2_Strategies/Strategy_Forecast.ipynb**
+* Strategy Backtesting (Daily Price Data): **2_Strategies/Strategy_Forecast.ipynb**

-### Step 3.1 Train machine-learning model (you can skip this as a trained model is already provided)

-Select the Jupyter Notebook for training the model in the folder **3_Models** and run it from your Amazon SageMaker Notebook instance.
-In the instructions, there is guidance on how to optimize the model.

-### Step 3.2 Backtest machine-learning based strategy

-Select the Jupyter Notebook for backtesting the strategy in the folder **2_Strategies** and run it from your Amazon SageMaker Notebook instance.
-In the instructions, there is guidance on how to optimize the strategy.
+* Model Training (Intraday Price Data) (Optional): **3_Models/Train_Model_Forecast_Intraday.ipynb**
+* Strategy Backtesting (Intraday Price Data): **2_Strategies/Strategy_Forecast_Intraday.ipynb**

 ### Congratulations!
 You have completed the workshop.
 Don't forget to cleanup the resources if you use your own account in this workshop.